SJChang/CiCET-2023/README.md

-# SITAIBA-2023
+# CiCET-2023
-The dataset of the paper published in the SITAIBA-2023.
+The dataset of the paper was published in the CiCET-2023.